Create accessible websites, applications and software for people affected by dementia with the help of our dementia digital design guidelines.

 - avoiding the use of blue, especially for important interface components.

-5. Text and fonts
+5. dementia-friendly text and fonts

 Making letter shapes and words simple and easy to perceive improves readability and comprehension for all people on all devices.